PondPedia/mobile-development/README.md

 4. Submit a pull request.

 ## Credits
-Aetherized Git Deck was developed by Dimas Humayun Danu Dahlan as a project to get a hands-on experience in Android Development.
+PondPedia was developed by CS23-PS1 as a capstone project